Shopify/ruby-lsp/README.md

 By default, the Ruby LSP indexes all Ruby files defined in the current project and all of its dependencies, including default gems, except for

-- Gems that only appear under the development group
+- Gems that only appear under the `:development` group
 - All Ruby files under `test/**/*.rb`

-By creating an `.index.yml` file, these configurations can be overridden and tuned.
+By creating a `.index.yml` file, these configurations can be overridden and tuned.

 ```yaml
 # Exclude files based on a given pattern.
 Often used to exclude test files or fixtures